BLOG / ARTICLE

 Figure 2: The projective simulation framework uses Episodic Compositional Memories (ECM) to enhance the interpretability of RL models.
 Classically, the decision process in ECMs is modelled by performing a random walk in the graph.
 Quantumly, using photonics, the same procedure is modelled by a photon walk in a quantum optical circuit.

-Application on the Prisoner’s Dilemma
+Application on the prisoner’s Dilemma

 To demonstrate our framework, we implemented a quantum version of the famous Prisoner’s Dilemma game.
 In the classical world, Prisoner’s Dilemma is a game theory concept illustrating the tension between individual rationality and collective benefit.
 Two prisoners must independently choose to cooperate (stay silent) or defect (betray).
 Mutual cooperation yields a moderate sentence, but if one defects while the other cooperates, the defector goes free while the cooperator receives a harsh sentence.
 If both defect, they get a severe sentence.
 Since defection is the dominant strategy, both acting in self-interest leads to a worse outcome than cooperation, highlighting key challenges in trust and strategic decision-making.